Octopus: On-device language model for function calling of software APIs: Methodology

 \begin{enumerate} \itemsep0em \parsep0em \item \textbf{Negative samples}\quad To enhance the model's reasoning capabilities and practical applicability, our methodology involves sampling both positive and negative examples.
 The ratio of these datasets is represented by the variable $\frac{M}{N}$ in Figure (\ref{fig:ds-pipeline}), serving as an important parameter in our experimental setup.
-Specifically, in our framework, we select $M$ and $N$ to be equal, setting both values at 1. \item \textbf{Similar functions cluster}\quad In our practical implementation, the model selects functions from a diverse pool in response to user queries.
+Specifically, in our framework, we select $M$ and $N$ to be equal, setting both values to 1. \item \textbf{Similar function clusters}\quad In our practical implementation, the model selects functions from a diverse pool in response to user queries.
 To intensify the training challenge, we deliberately complicate the selection process.
 Specifically, we construct training data by associating a given data point with three semantically similar ones.
 This process involves calculating vector embeddings from function descriptions, with Milvus facilitating the search.
-The sampling of three similar functions is determined by their similarity scores, focusing on ranks 5 to 10, to deliberately exclude overly similar functions and avoid redundancy in individual queries.
-This approach guarantees a challenging training setting, cultivating a model capable of differentiating between closely related functions in practical use cases. \item \textbf{GPT 4 generated query} The creation of a high-quality dataset is crucially dependent on the formulation of qualified queries.
+The sampling of the three similar functions is determined by their similarity scores, focusing on ranks 5 to 10, to deliberately exclude overly similar functions and avoid redundancy in individual queries.
+This approach guarantees a challenging training setting, cultivating a model capable of differentiating between closely related functions in practical use cases. \item \textbf{GPT-4-generated queries}\quad The creation of a high-quality dataset depends crucially on the formulation of qualified queries.
 In this context, we opt to generate positive queries solvable by a single API.
 Moreover, for such positive instances, we also generate and incorporate a Chain of Thought (CoT), which is utilized during model training.
 Recent studies have demonstrated that the addition of CoT not only enhances model performance but also significantly improves its reasoning abilities (\cite{srinivasan2023nexusraven}).
-Note worthily, the creation of qualified queries and auxiliary information is crucial in developing effective training datasets. \item \textbf{GPT 4 verification} Our dataset's development included an observation regarding the potential error of GPT-4 generated responses, despite its advanced capabilities.
-Thus, we designed a workflow to let GPT-4 conduct the self-verification, effectively identifying and rectifying inaccuracies in its outputs.
-After getting dataset B, we employed GPT-4 to meticulously verify and eliminate any data points that failed to meet our stringent quality criteria.
-This rigorous validation process led to the exclusion of approximately 1000 data points, significantly contributing to our model's enhanced performance. \end{enumerate}
+Notably, the creation of qualified queries and auxiliary information is crucial to developing effective training datasets. \item \textbf{GPT-4 verification}\quad During our dataset's development, we observed that GPT-4-generated responses can contain errors, despite the model's advanced capabilities.
+Thus, we designed a workflow that lets GPT-4 conduct self-verification, effectively identifying and rectifying inaccuracies in its outputs.
+After obtaining dataset B, we employed GPT-4 to meticulously verify and eliminate any data points that failed to meet our stringent quality criteria.
+This rigorous validation process led to the exclusion of approximately 1,000 data points, significantly contributing to our model's enhanced performance. \end{enumerate}